Ōkuninushi: Ōnamuji and Suseribime

 After Susanoo was lulled to sleep, Ōkuninushi tied Susanoo's hair to the rafters of the palace and fled with Suseribime, also taking Susanoo's bow and arrows and koto with him.
 When the couple made their escape, the koto brushed against a tree, awakening Susanoo.
-The god jumped up and brought down his palace around him.
-Susanoo then pursued them as far as the slopes of Yomotsu Hirasaka (黄泉比良, the "Flat Slope of Yomi"), the borders of the underworld.
-As the two were fleeing, Susanoo grudgingly gave his blessing to Ōnamuji, renaming him Ōkuninushi-no-Kami (大国主神, "Master of the Great Land") and Utsushikunitama-no-Kami (宇都志国玉神 'Spirit of the Living Land').
-Using Susanoo's weapons, Ōkuninushi defeats his wicked brothers and becomes the undisputed ruler of the terrestrial realm, Ashihara no Nakatsukuni (葦原中国, the "Central Land of Reed Plains").
+The god jumped up, bringing down his palace around him.
+Susanoo then pursued them as far as Yomotsu Hirasaka, the slopes at the border of the underworld.
+As the two were fleeing, Susanoo grudgingly gave his blessing to Ōnamuji, renaming him Master of the Great Land (大国主, Ōkuninushi) and Spirit of the Living Land (宇都志国玉, Utsushi-kuni-tama).

+Using Susanoo's weapons, Ōkuninushi defeats his wicked brothers and becomes the undisputed ruler of the terrestrial realm, Ashihara no Nakatsukuni, the 'Central Land of Reed Plains'.

 Ōkuninushi's affairs

 Ōkuninushi begins the monumental task of creating and pacifying Ashihara no Nakatsukuni.
 In accordance with their previous betrothal, he marries Yagamihime and brings her to his palace, but she, fearing Suseribime (who had become Ōkuninushi's chief wife), eventually went back to Inaba, leaving her newborn child wedged in the fork of a tree.
 The child was thus named 'Ki(no)mata-no-Kami' (木俣神, from ki (no) mata "tree fork").

 Ōkuninushi – in this section of the narrative given the name Yachihoko-no-Kami (八千矛神, "Deity of Eight Thousand Spears") – then wooed a third woman, Nunakawahime (沼河比売) of the land of Koshi, singing the following poem: